paulafortuna/Portuguese-Hate-Speech-Dataset/README.md

 If you use this dataset please cite:

 ***TO BE ADDED SOON***
+mentioned

-Every attempt has been taken to protect the identity of the Twitter users mentioned in the tweet datasets by modifying it appropriately.
+Every attempt has been taken to protect the identity of the Twitter users  in the datasets by modifying it appropriately.
 The dataset is strictly for research purposes and any attempt to violate the privacy of the Twitter users mentioned knowingly or unknowingly will not be liable to the authors of the paper or repository.